advice for readers

 Even niftier is that 3M eBooks are integrated with our catalog, which allows for quick e-book checkouts, holds and account management from the 'My Account' feature of the catalog.
 You never have to leave our site.
-As with most of our print collection, the checkout periods is for 21 days.
+As with most of our print collection, the checkout period is for 21 days.

 Am I suggesting that eBooks should replace print books?
 No way!
 I'm a librarian.
 I love real live paper books.
 Plus, many publishers are still not working with digital library models, yet, and you'll need to stick with their print copies until they get there.
 But it may be rewarding, and environmentally friendly, to make a little room on your bookshelf for an eReader or tablet loaded with a few good books.